-The Town of Harmony lies immediately to the west of the Town of Johnstown.
+The Town of Harmony lies immediately to the north of the Town of La Prairie.
 It encompasses 22.6 square miles of area.
 Although predominately rural in character, there is a high level of urban influence that comes from a number of rural subdivision development and sharing a border with the City of Janesville.
 The 2007 estimated population is 2,464.
 The Town has its own zoning ordinance adopted in 1998 and also issues building permits for additions, and new construction.

-Town of Lima
+Town of Rock

-The Town of Lima lies immediately to the north of the Town of Johnstown.
-It contains 36 square miles of area.
-The unincorporated community of Lima Center is located within the Town.
-The 2007 estimated population is 1,329.
+The Town of Rock lies immediately to the west of the Town of La Prairie.
+It contains 30 square miles of area, 29.5 of which is land and .5 square miles is water (Rock River).
+The unincorporated community of Afton is located within the Town.
+The 2007 estimated population is 3,338.
 The Town has its own zoning ordinance adopted in December 1982.
 The Town has its own building inspector that issues permits for additions and new construction.
+The Southern Wisconsin Airport is located within the Town but is now located in the City of Janesville.